firehawkvfx/firehawk/README.md

 source ./update_vars.sh
 ```

 - Initialise required SSH Keys, KMS Keys, certificates and S3 Buckets.
-Note: it is important you do not run destroy when TF_VAR_init=true is set, as this will destroy the SSL Certificates used in images.
+Note: it is important you are mindful if you run destroy in init/ as this will destroy the SSL Certificates used in images required to establish connections with Vault and Consul.
 ```
+cd init
-TF_VAR_init=true terragrunt --terragrunt-include-dir firehawk-init run-all apply
+terragrunt run-all apply
 ```

 - Install Consul and Vault client